erikpukinskis/direct-monetization-static/_proposal/communicate.markdown

 It's perfectly intelligible for each page to have its own menu; in this situation the host is encourage to use [data URIs](https://en.wikipedia.org/wiki/Data_URI_scheme) instead of serving the menu separately.

 ## Response headers
-A resource that accepts receipts should say so in the response header (or, equivilantly, an HTML `meta` tag) even when responding to a request that already included the needed receipt. `TODO: give an explaination for how to compress a [Receipt Definition]({{ "/receipt_definitions.html" | relative_url }}) for use below.`
+A resource that accepts receipts should say so in the response header (or, equivalently, an HTML `meta` tag) even when responding to a request that already included the needed receipt. `TODO: give an explaination for how to compress a [Receipt Definition]({{ "/receipt_definitions.html" | relative_url }}) for use below.`

 ```text
 Receipts-Accepts: [definitions]